 This project involved the radical transformation of a tiny, awkward apartment at the top of a six-story building.
 The existing apartment had only 425 square feet of floor area, but a ceiling height of over 24 feet.
 The new design creates a flowing interior landscape that takes advantage of this height, allowing light to spill down from above, and creating a bright, open, and comfortable home.

-The architectural strategy was to create four “living platforms” that accommodate everything necessary, while still allowing vertical space between the platforms.
+The architectural strategy was to create four “living platforms” that accommodate everything necessary, while still allowing open vertical space between the platforms.
 The spaces are stacked and interleaved, with a cantilevered bed that hovers out over the main living space, an ultra-compact bath tucked beneath the stair, and a roof garden with windows that allows light to cascade through the house.
-Every inch is put to use, with stairs featuring built-in storage units below, similar to Japanese kaidan dansu.
+Every inch is put to use, with stairs featuring built-in storage units similar to Japanese kaidan dansu.
 The apartment is crafted like a piece of furniture, with hidden and transforming spaces for things and people.